Back

 Cheonggyecheon stream

-The Cheonggyecheon stream is a gorgeous artificial stream that flows through Seoul.
+The Cheonggyecheon Stream is a gorgeous artificial stream that flows through Seoul.
 You can spend a hot day strolling alongside the stream and cooling off under the bridges, admiring the architecture along the way.

 At night, the stream becomes a hotspot for musicians and displays impressive water light shows.